 Verses 19-20: And I saw the beast, the kings of the earth, and their armies, gathered together to make war against Him who sat on the horse and against His army.
 Then the beast was captured, and with him the false prophet who worked signs in his presence, by which he deceived those who received the mark of the beast and those who worshiped his image.
 These two were cast alive into the lake of fire burning with brimstone.

-Here, the showdown is described, which results in the capture of the the beast and the false prophet.
-Remember how prophesy language employs the word beast to signify a great kingdom, and in this timeframe is the latter Roman kingdom, so is not a private entity, but a corporate body of wicked spirits behind the beast and false prophet. – Rev 18:2
+Here, the showdown is described, which results in the capture of the beast and the false prophet.
+Remember how prophesy language employs the word beast to signify a great kingdom, and in this timeframe is the latter Roman kingdom, so is not a private entity, but a corporate body of not only human souls, but principally wicked spirits behind the beast and false prophet. – Rev 18:2

 — the false prophet — is the same as the mouth of the beast of Revelation 13, speaking great things and blasphemies, and given authority over every tribe, tongue and nation, who was even another beast, or kingdom within a kingdom, that is the papal dynasty, being the supreme ruling power of the beast, or Roman kingdom, who is the mouthpiece of Rome as well as the image of Rome — who worked signs in his presence (Rome’s presence), by which he deceived those who received the mark of the beast and those who worshiped his image (Rome’s image being the pope).